-The Company incurred \$1.0 million in acquisition-related expenses, which primarily consisted of transaction fees and legal, accounting and other professional services that are included in "Recapitalization and acquisition-related costs" in the audited consolidated statement of operations for the year ended January 31, 2022 and the related notes included in the Company's Annual Report on Form 10-K filed with the SEC on April 18, 2022.
-Approximately \$1.0 million was reported in the period from June 12, 2021 to January 31, 2021 (Successor).
-The Company incurred an additional \$1.5 million in GK integration related expenses in the three months and six months ended July 31, 2022, which is included in "Recapitalization and acquisition-related costs" in the accompanying condensed consolidated statement of operations.
+The Company incurred \$1.0 million in acquisition-related expenses, which primarily consisted of transaction fees and legal, accounting and other professional services that are included in "Recapitalization and acquisition-related costs" in the audited consolidated statement of operations for the year ended January 31, 2022.
+Approximately \$1.0 million was reported in the period from June 12, 2021 to January 31, 2022 (Successor).
+The Company incurred an additional \$1.5 million in GK integration related expenses in the nine months ended October 31, 2022, which is included in "Recapitalization and acquisition-related costs" in the accompanying condensed consolidated statement of operations.